-Method The New York State Health Insurance Assistance Program (SHIP) - Contact Information CALL 1-800-701-0501 TTY 711 (New York Relay).
+Method The New York State Health Insurance Assistance Program HIICAP - Contact Information

+CALL 1-800-701-0501

+TTY 711

 Calls to this number are free.

 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.

-WRITE New York State Office for the Aging 2 Empire State Plaza Albany, New York 12223-1251 WEBSITE http://www.aging.ny.gov/
+WRITE New York State Office for the Aging

+2 Empire State Plaza, 5th Floor Albany, NY 12223

+WEBSITE NYSOFA@aging.ny.gov